In common usage, a saint is a rare, almost otherworldly creature. It’s not something many aspire to. But a Christian must learn how to become a saint.

 In the end, “the holiness of God will sweep the universe clean and create new heavens and a new earth in which righteousness will dwell (2 Peter 3:13)” (New Bible Dictionary, p.
 488).

-God loves His saints—and He has plans to add many more of them.
+God loves His saints—and He has plans to help many more learn how to become a saint.
 In fact, He is “not willing that any should perish but that all should come to repentance” (2 Peter 3:9).
 Is He calling you to be one of His saints now?
 You can find more in our article “Called and Chosen.”